Compliance and Legislation Services

 All organisations with more than 250 employees are obliged to have completed an energy audit to identify energy saving opportunities before December 2015 under the Government’s Energy Savings Opportunities Scheme (ESOS).
 We have a national team of accredited advisors who are not only able to support you to achieve compliance with the scheme but also to capitalise on the opportunities for energy savings identified.
 Our innovative new energy survey methodology and software tool, Energy Initiator®, not only reduces the time required to undertake a comprehensive survey, but, more importantly, maximises the identification of energy savings opportunities.
 For more information please go to our ESOS Info Hub.

-JRP know how to make ISO 50001 work practically to maximise energy and cost savings and the journey to certification has now been simplified by the use of a new software toolkit, purpose-designed by JRP for their clients’ use.
+The journey to certification has now been simplified by the use of our ISO 50001 toolkit, purpose-designed by JRP for their clients’ use.
 The toolkit guides users through the stages of the certification process, with details of procedures, requirements, definitions and links to ‘how to’ guides and useful information.
 It records documented decisions and stores any associated documentation and records all in one place.

 Please download the pdf for more details.